Lila Ike Says She Was Raped and Struggles with Mental Health

 “Men have done nothing but break me, my mother and my grandmother.”
 The tweet stated.

-The Mandeville native who in August released the stirring track “Batty Rider Shorts”, said she knew of persons who had been raped and molested, and that the problem has been a daily part of our society for many years.
+The Mandeville native who in August released the stirring track “Batty Rider Shorts”, said she knew of persons who had been molested and raped, and that the problem has been a daily part of our society for many years.

 This personal moment of revelation comes in what appears to be a threat regarding Lila’s sexuality.
 In an Instagram live video, Lila said, “Fi the whole day mi a try get somebody fi save mi life.
 “Fi the whole day!
 Reggae music can never die.
 Dem wah expose wah?
 True mi have a picture with a girl?
 True me have a picture with a girl?”